-Finally, odour is a big indicator of drug cultivation.
+Finally, the odour is a big indicator in helping to identify grow ops.
 Growing, harvesting, drying, and consuming the plants produces an unmistakable odour.
 Produced in large quantities, this smell is hard to hide.
 A sweet skunky, rotting smell constantly permeates the building.
 Neighbours notice the constant odour and may tip off the police.

-Attempts to cover up the smell of a grow op, like mothballs or fabric sprays can be just as overwhelming, alerting the public just as easily as the smells of drug cultivation themselves.
+Attempts to cover up the smell of a grow ops, like mothballs or fabric sprays can be just as overwhelming, alerting the public just as easily as the smells of drug cultivation themselves.

 A public tip is unlikely to directly result in a search warrant but can alert police to monitor a location.
 Then they can gather enough evidence to get a warrant.

-The visible signs of a grow op may be recognized by the police or by the public.
+The visible signs of a grow op help identify site locations by the police.
 The larger the operation, the more apparent these signs may become.